 Why might some religions be against same-sex marriage?
 Is there life after death?
 What does Jihad mean in Islam?
 Why is marriage becoming less popular?
 How can religion help the environment?

-Religious Study is a fascinating subject which helps students to consider different worldviews.
-Religion has always been and continues to be for us today, a powerful driving force in society.
-Religion affects everyone, the course is designed to allow students to explore this in a creative, interesting and academically rigorous way.
+Religious education is a fascinating subject, which helps students to consider different worldviews, including their own, and to apply these ideas to difficult moral and issues.
+Religion affects everyone regardless of their background and beliefs and the course is designed to allow students to explore this in a creative, interesting and academically rigorous way.

-The study of Religious education encourages pupils to examine their own ideas and raise questions of a spiritual and moral nature whilst developing the skills to fully engage with challenging concepts.
-There is a strong focus on developing student’s knowledge and understanding of different faiths through the development of analytical and reflective skills based on factual knowledge and developed evaluation.
-The department encourages students to use a variety of approaches, including discussion, debate, speaking, listening and writing skills, with a whole school focus on literacy whilst studying Religious Education.
+The study of religious education encourages pupils to examine their own thoughts and beliefs and raise spiritual and moral questions, whilst developing the skills to fully engage with challenging concepts.
+There is a strong focus on developing student’s knowledge and understanding of different faiths, through the advancement of analytical and reflective skills based on factual knowledge and developed evaluation.
+The department encourages students to use a variety of approaches, including discussion, debate, presentations, creative projects, art, drama, speaking, listening and writing skills, along with the whole school focus on literacy.

-By studying religious beliefs and investigating cultures, students develop an understanding of the world in which we live and of the people with whom we work alongside.
-Ultimate questions of human existence are explored, which leads to Religious Education being a popular choice within Edgbarrow School.
+By studying religious beliefs and investigating various cultures, students develop an understanding of the world in which we live.
+Thanks to its exploration of fascinating questions and concepts, religious education is a popular choice within Edgbarrow School.